 Q: What do you think of using excel to track and manage spend?
 Most accountants swear and die by excel as their main tool of the trade, and do not think they need anything else.
 Is this what you saw as a former auditor?

-Anna Sun [00:07:01] When I went into audit or reviews, we test the controls where we understand the whole control process.
-And we realized that a lot of clients outside are still using Excel to track their spending, which is fine in the earlier growth phases.
+When I went into audit or reviews, we test the controls where we understand the whole control process.
+And we realized that a lot of clients outside still track their spending using Excel, which is fine in the earlier growth phases.

 However, when a requirement comes up for a review procedure or audit procedure, using spreadsheets as your main tracking tool becomes problematic, because when you are using Excel, it’s very prone to human errors.